miles-away/miles-away.github.io/conference-write-ups.md

 Featured/most recent conferences will be included in the showcase.

 ### Coming Soon: BSidesMCR 2019
+My report from the BSidesMCR conference will feature here soon.

 ### Coming Soon: BSides Liverpool 2019
+My report from the BSides Liverpool conference will feature here soon.

 ## Past Write-Ups
 - Archived